Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 Before submitting a pull request back to the main repository, please make sure you have completed the following steps:

-1. Pull request base branch is set to `master`.
-All pull requests should be forked from and merged back to `master`
+1. Pull request base branch is set to `main`.
+All pull requests should be forked from and merged back to `main`
 2. Run `npm run lint` to check the code adheres to the defined ESLint style and has no errors
 3. Run `npm run lint:prettier` to run the Prettier code formatter over the code